Understanding Bloating: How the GI Map Test Can Help

 Common causes of bloating after meals include:

-imbalances in gut bacteria (dysbiosis and small intestinal bacteria overgrowth (SIBO)
+Imbalances in gut bacteria (dysbiosis and small intestinal bacterial overgrowth (SIBO)).

 Quick Answer: Why Am I Bloated After Eating?